theafricanboss/woocommerce-cashapp/readme.txt

 3. This is what the customer visiting your website will see on the thank you page after placing the order

 == Changelog ==

+= 3.2 August 27, 2021 =

+- Added test button to settings page to see what customers see when they click the button or run the QR code
+- Updated WP and WC compatibility

 = 3.1 June 1, 2021 =